 Playa de Cortesito is a calmer, more laid-back beach offering a lovely escape from the hustle and bustle of tourist areas.
 It still features soft white sands, clear turquoise waters, and proper palm tree coverage anywhere you go!
 This area is less about the all-inclusive resorts and more about smaller hotels, Airbnb, or Condos.

 The beach is dotted with beach bars, restaurants, and vendors selling colourful beach saris and local jewelry.
-Here you’ll also the some of the best sunrises!
+Here you’ll also some of the best sunrises!

 Because of the area, you’ll have some nice options of beach bars, restaurants and even a few supermarkets.
 Therefore, it feels a bit more authentic and suitable for independent travelers.